GradySimon/neural-network-building-blocks/index.md

 - The processing of one element of a sequence can influence the processing of the next

 The way that the processing of one input can influence the next depends on the layers that are used.
 The simplest recurrent neural network is a vanilla feed forward layer where the result of the application of the layer to one element of the input sequence is passed as part of the input vector to the same layer when it processes the next element.

-Recurrent neural networks have been shown to be Turing complete [citation needed].

 **Useful for:** Stateful sequence processing